Chart Color Schemes

 Pottsville has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 33 projects likely to impact the area.
-Key projects include Solis Pottsville, Pottsville Marketplace, Pottsville High School, and Cabarita West - Tanglewood.
-The following list details those most relevant.
+AreaSearch has identified 30 projects likely impacting the region.
+Notable initiatives include Solis Pottsville, Pottsville Marketplace, Pottsville High School, and Cabarita West - Tanglewood.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.